-As institutions navigate the postpandemic world, they will need to discard the one-size-fits-all approach to delivering education, revamp collaborations with key stakeholders, and reorient their focus toward inclusion.
+As institutions navigate the postpandemic world, they will need to discard the one-size-fits-all approach to delivering education, revamp collaborations with key stakeholders and reorient their focus towards inclusion.

 This article draws insights from two primary sources: